Best Cheap Health Insurance in Kentucky for 2026

 Monthly costs are for a 40-year-old.

-If you live in Kentucky and want to buy Affordable Care Act (ACA) insurance, sometimes called "Obamacare" insurance, you can shop on kynect, the Kentucky insurance exchange.
+If you live in Kentucky and want to buy Affordable Care Act (ACA) insurance, sometimes called "Obamacare" insurance, you can shop on Kynect, the Kentucky insurance exchange.

-Buying a lower-tier plan, like Bronze, gives you a cheaper monthly rate but means you'll pay more when you go to the doctor.
+Buying a lower-tier plan, like Catastrophic or Bronze, gives you a cheaper monthly rate but means you'll pay more when you go to the doctor.
 A higher-tier plan, like Gold, is the opposite.
 You'll pay more each month but less when you need medical care.

 COBRA insurance in Kentucky